Tomatoes are one of the most popular crop grown in vegetable gardens. Did you know that growing tomatoes in hanging baskets is easy?

 In this article we will show you how easy growing tomatoes in hanging baskets is.

-Tomato Varieties Recommended For Growing In Containers
+Varieties Recommended For Growing Tomatoes In Hanging Baskets

-Tomato Tumbling Tom Red – the most popular vareity for growing in hanging baskets and pots.
+The most popular variety for growing in hanging baskets and pots.
 Tumbling Tom Red tomatoes are very sweet, juicy and tasty.
-Also try Tumbling Tom Yellow if your looking for something a little bit different.
+And it will look gorgeous with all these tomatoes tumbling down the basket.

 Sowing Your Tomato Seeds

-After about eight to ten weeks the seedlings should now be big enough to handle.
-It’snow time to pot these into individual pots, each tomato plant will need a 4 inch pot to grow in.
+After about eight to ten weeks, the tomato seedlings should now be big enough to handle.
+It’s now time to pot these into individual pots, each tomato plant will need a 10cm (4in) pot to grow in.

 Growing Tomatoes In Hanging Baskets